 About the Current Chair

-Dr. Heidi Ploeg, BSc’88, MSc’91, PhD’00, is an associate professor in the Department of Mechanical and Materials Engineering and the Faculty of Engineering and Applied Science’s first inaugural Chair for Women in Engineering.
+Dr. Heidi Ploeg, BSc’88, MSc’91, PhD’00, is a professor in the Department of Mechanical and Materials Engineering and Smith Engineering at Queen's’s first inaugural Chair for Women in Engineering.

 Dr. Ploeg will be re-introducing MECH 333 Gender, Engineering and Technology.